fullstack-lang/gong/docs/gong-go-api.md

 ## Stack organization

 Code is organized with a fixed directory structure.
-At the top are 2 directories:
+At the top are 2 directories and a file:

 - `go` for the go code.
 - `ng` for the angular code.
+- `main.go`

-By default, the main program `main.go` of the back-end of a stack provides the web server, the business logic and the database in one single binary. `main.go` is located in the root directory because it `embeds` the `ng` directory (thanks to go v1.16 `embeds` feature).
+By default,  `main.go` provides the web server, the business logic and the database in one single binary. `main.go` is located in the root directory because it embeds the `ng` directory (thanks to go v1.16 [embed](https://pkg.go.dev/embed) feature).

 ## Developping a stack

-To develop a stack with gong, the programmer will, on average, edit the following places:
+To develop a stack with gong, the programmer will, by default, edit the following places:

 - the data model and business logic of the application in the `go/models` directory